-The comments in this section headed "South African Taxation" below are intended as a general guide to the relevant tax laws of South Africa as at the Issue Date.
-The contents of this section headed "South African Taxation" do not constitute tax advice and do not purport to describe all of the considerations that may be relevant to a prospective subscriber for or purchaser of Notes.
-Prospective subscribers for or purchasers of Notes should consult their professional advisers in this regard.
+The summary in this section headed "South African Taxation" below is intended to deal with the more important fiscal provisions that could be relevant on the treatment of the Notes from a fiscal perspective as at the Programme Date.
+The contents of this section headed "South African Taxation" are not intended to and do not constitute tax advice and do not purport to describe all of the considerations that may be relevant to a prospective subscriber for or holder of or purchaser of Notes.
+Prospective Noteholders of Notes should consult their professional advisers in this regard.

-Securitles Transfer Tax
+Securities Transfer Tax

-The issue, transfer and redemption of Notes will not attract securities transfer tax under the Securities Transfer Tax Act, 2007.
-Any future transfer duties and/or taxes that may be introduced in respect of (or be applicable to) the transfer and/or redemption of Notes will be for the account of the Noteholders.
+The issue, transfer and redemption of the Notes will not attract securities transfer tax under the Securities Transfer Tax Act, 2007.
+Any future transfer duties and/or taxes that may be introduced in respect of (or be applicable to) the transfer and/or redemption of the Notes will be for the account of the Noteholders.